Healthy Homes Assessment Wairoa

 Wairoa Moisture Ingress & Drainage

-Rental properties should have effective drainage to remove floodwaters, surface water, and groundwater, with an appropriate runoff or outfall.
-Making sure that water is able to go, and also that it isn’t allowed to remain beneath buildings is a vital aspect of keeping your property dry.
+Rental properties must have effective drainage to remove the stormwater and surface waters, and ground water, which includes an appropriate runoff or outfall.
+Making sure that the water has a location to go, and it can’t linger underneath the buildings is a vital aspect of making sure your property is dry.

-Alongside a drainage system to avoid moisture ingress, if your property has an enclosed space between the floor and soil, a ground-water barrier must be installed if it is reasonably practicable to do so.
+Alongside an irrigation system to stop the ingress of moisture, if your rental is enclosed between your floor and the surface, a ground moisture barrier must be installed if it is reasonably practicable to install it.

-The ground-moisture barrier usually a sheet of polythene that is placed over the ground to prevent any moisture present in the ground from accumulating into the home.
-It also helps prevent any damage to your underfloor insulation.
+The ground-moisture barrier generally made of polythene and is laid on top of the ground to stop any moisture present in the ground from entering the property.
+It also helps prevent moisture damage to the underfloor insulation.

 Find out all the details of the Healthy Homes moisture ingress and drainage standard.